Information on coronavirus

 From 2.00 pm:

-- Besides 2 visitors, a maximum of two children under 19 from the same household are welcome to visit.
+- Besides 2 adults, a maximum of two children under 19 from the same household are welcome to visit.
 Children from 9 years of age wear a face mask during their entire visit.

 Visiting the Pediatric ICU and Neonatal ICU: